 But, you can improve the returns of the Magic Formula for returns up to 783.3%

-We also tested the Magic Formula investing strategy with a lot of other ratios and as you can see in the table below the returns of the strategy can be substantially improved.
+We also tested the Magic Formula investing strategy with 13 other ratios and as you can see in the table below the returns of the strategy can be improved a LOT!

 Magic Formula returns when combined with a third ratio in Europe from June 1999 to June 2011.

 Source: Quantitative Value Investing in Europe: What works for achieving alpha

 Look at the returns in column Q1, it shows the returns generated by first selecting the 20% best Magic Formula investing companies and then selecting only those companies that were best rated with the ratios in the column called Factor 2.

 This means you could have earned the highest return of 783.3% over the 12 year period if you invested in the best ranked Magic Formula companies that also had the highest 6 month price index (share price momentum).

 This is a 600.5% improvement over the best return of 182.8% you could have earned if you used only the Magic Formula to get investment ideas.

 Does the Magic Formula also work when applied only to companies listed in Finland?

 It does, and it was proved in 2013 by Topias Kukkasniemi in his 68 page master’s thesis The Use of Systematic Value Strategies in Separating The Winners From The Losers: Evidence From The Finnish Markets at the Lappeenranta University of Technology in Finland.